the-mister-f/deceptive-by-design/README.md

 This repository accompanies the bachelor thesis:
 **"Deceptive by Design: Assessing the Impact of UX Dark Patterns on Engagement and Trust in Digital Products"**
 by **Firas Najar** (submitted April 11, 2025).
-It contains the experimental materials, prototypes, and scripts used to evaluate how UX dark patterns influence user behavior and perceived trust.
+It contains the experimental materials, prototypes, and scripts used to evaluate how UX dark patterns influence user behavior and perceived trust.<br><br>